 - Math Proficiency: 10% (Btm 50%)

 - Source: National Center for Education Statistics (NCES), AR Dept. of Education

 Jacksonville High School ranks among the top 20% of public schools in Arkansas for:

 Percent Eligible For Free Lunch

-The teacher population of 73 teachers has stayed relatively flat over five school years.
+The teacher population of 101 teachers has grown by 36% over five school years.